OxD3ADB33F/Dumper/README.md

-# Dumper
-MITRE: OS Credential Dumping
+# MITRE: OS Credential Dumping

 Tool to search memory patterns of a process